dpslwk/tsbscrape/README.md

 TSBscrape v2.0
 ==============
-Yet again I've completely hacked Russ's great work to use with TSB businness accounts for Nottinghack
+Yet again I've completely hacked Russ's great work to use with TSB business accounts for Nottinghack

 Usage: tsbscrape